mrazomej/phd/src/chapter_05/section_05_multiple_gene_copy.md

 repressor copy numbers and repressor-DNA affinities.
 We then compare these results with the moments obtained from a single-promoter model and their corresponding parameters.
-The derivation of the steady-state moments of the distribution for the single-promoter model is detailed in XXX.
+The derivation of the steady-state moments of the distribution for the single-promoter model is detailed in [Sec.
+4.3](#sec:ch5_sec04).

-[@Fig:ch5_fig09] and [@Fig:ch5_fig10] both suggest that since the dynamic multi-promoter model can reproduce the results of the equilibrium model at the first-moment level, it must then also be able to reproduce the results of the single-promoter model at this level (See XXX).
+[@Fig:ch5_fig09] and [@Fig:ch5_fig10] both suggest that since the dynamic multi-promoter model can reproduce the results of the equilibrium model at the first-moment level, it must then also be able to reproduce the results of the single-promoter model at this level (See [Sec.
+4.2](#sec:ch5_sec03)).
 The interesting comparison comes with higher moments.
 A useful metric to consider for gene expression variability is the noise in gene expression [@Shahrezaei2008].
 This quantity, defined as the standard deviation divided by the mean, is a dimensionless metric of how much variability there is with respect to the mean of a distribution.
 As we will show below, this quantity differs from the also commonly used metric known as the Fano factor (variance/mean).
 For experimentally determined expression levels in arbitrary fluorescent units, the noise is a dimensionless quantity while the Fano factor is not.

 [@Fig:ch5_fig11] shows the comparison of the predicted protein noise between the single- (dashed lines) and the multi-promoter model (solid lines) for different